 - Navigate to the Details screen of an Event (Figure 11).

 - Scroll down to the Details card (Figure 12).

 - Click the Status (“Needs Review” in Figure 12), and it will turn into a dropdown menu (Figure 13).

-- Select False Positive from the menu and click the checkmark icon (Figure 14).
+- Select False Positive from the menu, and then click the checkmark icon to confirm (Figure 14).

 - The Apply False Positive window will be displayed (Figure 15).